 Sargassum on the remote McCartney Cay in the Turks and Caicos

-The sargassum accumulations in the Turks and Caicos have begun to dissipate in late September 2018, and the east coast beaches that have experienced seaweed should return to their normal beauty over the next few weeks.
+The sargassum accumulations in the Turks and Caicos have continued to dissipate from the peak in early July 2018, and the east coast beaches in the country that have experienced seaweed are returning to their normal beauty.

 Sargassum is a yellow, reddish, or brown seaweed that washes up on some beaches.
 In recent years, sargassum has made headlines due to its impact and accumulation on beaches in the Caribbean, Lucayan Archipelago, Antilles, and Florida.
 Some island destinations, such as Barbados, have experienced huge influxes of the seaweed.